Available Units

 Our self-storage in Lawrenceburg is conveniently located on Commerce Way, just off Bypass 127.
 We offer storage solutions for all your needs, whether you require storage for your home, business, personal needs, relocation, military deployment, or college move.
 Our customer service team is always available to assist you in finding the perfect storage option.
 We offer a range of storage units, from mini units measuring 5x5 to larger 10x30 units.
 Additionally, we have climate-controlled storage options to store items that are sensitive to humidity.

 Our storage storage facility in Lawrenceburg prioritizes safety and security.
-We provide a brand new lock with every storage rental, free of charge.
 Our premises are clean, well-lit, fully fenced, and monitored by 24-hour video surveillance to ensure the safety of your belongings.
 Our storage experts are available 7 days a week, and we offer online or over-the-phone move-in options to save you time and money.

 Getting ready to move?
 Stop by our office for moving and packing supplies.
 We sell boxes, packing tape, mattress covers, and more.
 We want to be your one-stop shop for all things storage.
 Stop by our self storage in Lawrenceburg and experience the Storage Rentals of America difference.